hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 > **NOTE: Entry processor is meant to process a single entry per call.
 Processing multiple entries and data structures in an
 > entry processor is not supported as it may result in deadlocks on the server side.**

-Hazelcast sends the entry processor to each cluster member and these members apply it to the map entries.
+Hazelcast sends the entry processor to each cluster member, and these members apply it to the map entries.
 Therefore, if you add more members, your processing completes faster.

 #### Processing Entries